ChrisDuffley/stationPlaylist/readme.md

 From studio window, you can press Control+NVDA+0 to open the add-on configuration dialog.
 Alternatively, go to NVDA's preferences menu and select SPL Studio Settings item.

+## SPL touch mode

+If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
+First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

 ## Changes for 5.0-dev

 * A dedicated settings dialog for SPL add-on has been added, accessible from NVDA's preferences menu or by pressing Control+NVDA+0 from SPL window.
 * Added ability to reset all settings to defaults via configuration dialog.
 * If some of the settings have errors, only the affected settings will be reset to factory defaults.
+* Added a dedicated SPL touchscreen mode and touch commands to open alarm dialogs.
 * Renamed "toggle announcement" to "status announcement" as beeps are used for announcing other status information such as completion of library scans.
 * Status announcement setting is now retained across sessions.
 Previously you had to configure this setting manually when Studio starts.
 * You can now use Track Dial feature to review columns in a track entry in Studio's main playlist viewer (to toggle this feature, press the command you assigned for this feature).